Marshall Colt: Psychology career

 Colt obtained his Master of Science in clinical psychology, with an emphasis in marriage and family therapy, from Pepperdine University in Malibu, California.
 He also holds a Ph.D. in clinical psychology, with a concentration in health psychology, accredited by the American Psychological Association (APA) from Fielding Graduate University in Santa Barbara, California.
 After an APA-accredited, adult neuropsychology internship at the VA Hospital, Denver, he served a six-month post-doctoral residency in pediatric neuropsychology in Salt Lake City.
 Colt has been in private practice since 1994.

 Colt was formerly based in Denver, where he frequently appeared on radio and television as an expert on psychological topics, including PTSD.
 He also wrote the syndicated "Ethics" column for the Denver Business Journal.
-He subsequently relocated to San Diego, and then Orange County, California, where he operates Corporate Psychological Management, a consultancy he founded in 1996.
+He subsequently relocated to San Diego, and then Newport Beach, California, where he operated Corporate Psychological Management, a consultancy he founded in 1996.